By

 • A bar chart visualizes discrete data with bars whose height is proportional to the values represented.

-• Technical structure: horizontal axis for categories, vertical axis for measured values, uniform bar widths
+• Technical structure: horizontal axis for categories, vertical axis for measured values, uniform bar width

-• Key difference with the histogram: bar chart for discrete data vs. histogram for continuous data
+• Key difference from histogram: bar chart for discrete data vs. histogram for continuous data

-• Step-by-step construction: organize data, draw axes with appropriate scales, draw bars with corresponding heights
+• Step-by-step construction: organize the data, draw the axes with appropriate scales, draw the bars with corresponding heights.

-• Tools available: free solutions (Miro, Canva), professional software (Excel, EdrawMax), ready-to-use templates
+• Available tools: free solutions (Miro, Canva), professional software (Excel, EdrawMax), ready-to-use templates

 • Advanced applications: time animations, grouped bars for multiple comparisons, integration into real-time dashboards